 (3-0-3).
 Investigates in depth the basic concepts of thermodynamics.
-Analyzes the properties of gases as the basis for the study of the laws of thermodynamics, which are applied to questions of chemical equilibrium, phases and solutions, phase equilibrium and other applications.
-Prerequisites: CHM 102 and MTH 104.
+Analyzes the properties of gases as the basis for the study of the laws of thermodynamics that apply to questions of chemical equilibrium, phases and solutions, phase equilibrium and other applications.
+Prerequisites: CHM 102, CHM 102L and MTH 104.